Loften Mitchell: Life and career

-Mitchell was born in Columbus, North Carolina, to an African American family, and moved as a young child with his parents to Harlem.
+Mitchell was born in Columbus, North Carolina, to an African-American family, and moved as a young child with his parents to Harlem, New York City.
 As a high school student, he began performing and writing theatrical sketches, and joined the Rose McClendon Players.
 He met performers such as Ethel Waters and George Wiltshire, and encountered racial discrimination at first hand in his everyday life.
 As a result, he resolved to work towards presenting positive images of blacks, and providing better work opportunities, in the theatre.
 He attended the City College of New York and won a scholarship to attend Talladega College in Alabama, where he wrote a paper which later became the basis of his 1967 book, Black Drama: The Story of the American Negro in the Theatre.
 He married Helen Marsh in 1943; they had two sons, and later divorced.

 After serving two years in the U.S. Naval Reserve in World War II, he returned to Harlem and set up a theatre group, the 115th Street People's Theatre, putting on his first play, Blood in the Night, in 1946.
 He became a graduate student at Columbia University between 1947 and 1951, studying playwriting, while also working as an investigator for the Department of Welfare.
 His play The Bancroft Dynasty was produced for the People's Theatre in 1948.
 The theatre group then developed into the Harlem Showcase Theatre, which presented Mitchell's The Shame of the Nation in 1952, based on a notorious rape case, followed by his plays The Cellar and City Called Norfolk.